2019 Boston City Council election

 Boston City Council elections were held on November 5, 2019.
 Nomination forms could be submitted starting April 17, and candidates had a filing deadline of May 21.
 A preliminary election was held on September 24.
 By law, Boston municipal elections are nonpartisan—candidates do not represent a specific political party.

 For the four at-large seats: all four incumbents sought re-election.
 Election night results showed that three incumbents were re-elected, and one new at-large councillor was elected, by a margin of only 10 votes over the next-highest vote-getter.
-A recount of that race confirmed the result, by only a single vote.
+A recount of that race confirmed that result but by only a single vote.

 For the nine district seats: six incumbents sought re-election; two were contested and four ran uncontested—election night results showed that all six were re-elected.
 Three new district councillors were elected, for seats where incumbents were not seeking re-election.
 All district winners won by comfortable margins.

 Council members elected in November 2019 were inaugurated on January 6, 2020.